Metab0i/Mora--bot/README.md

 `muda <user>` : muda muda muda muda muda muda muda!

 `ora <user>` : ora ora ora ora ora ora ora ora!

+`comment <message>` : say anything you want, the message will be visible in a specified by dev channel.
+(All comments are anonymous) Tooth emoji means channel hasn't been set, eye and ear emoji means your message has been sent successfully.

+## Dev.
+Command list

+`getInfo` : a force reset of the database on any server

+`errlog` : send an error log in dms of the dev.

+`gdbump <channel> <message>` : creates an ad of the server and posts it on reddit.

+`set_commChannel` : sets a commenting channel where all the commands from %comment will go.